XeroAPI/xero-ruby/docs/payroll_au/PayrollAuApi.md

 opts = {
   if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned

-  where: Status=="ACTIVE", # String | Filter by an any element
+  where: 'Status=="ACTIVE"', # String | Filter by an any element

-  order: EmailAddress%20DESC, # String | Order by an any element
+  order: 'EmailAddress%20DESC', # String | Order by an any element

   page: 56 # Integer | e.g. page=1 – Up to 100 employees will be returned in a single API call
 }